essentialprogramming/essentialprogramming/README.md

-# :wave: Hey, I'm Razvan!
+# :wave: Hello world!

-Passionate about tech, modern web development, high performant server side technologies, and of course coffee.
+You've reached my treasure mine.
+I'm a software engineer passionate about tech, modern web development, high performant server side technologies, and of course coffee.
 I will share here interesting projects, free resources and inspiration.

 See some of my projects below :point_down:.
 <!--